 Is your car loan payment compromising your finances each month?
 Are you paying more in interest than you think is fair?
-You might not be stuck with your current loan for the entire term.
-Depending on your situation, you might be able to refinance.
+You might be able to refinance.

 In this article, we'll take a look at how to refinance a car loan and how to decide whether refinancing is the best course of action for your situation.